 Cascaded Frequency Dividers

-Also known as flip/flop or sub-octave processor, each of these changes its logic state each time a low to high transition is performed.
-Sections are semi-normalled in order to achieve 1/2 and 1/4 outputs from a single input.
+Also known as “flip/flop” or “sub-octave processor”, each of these circuits changes its logic state each time a low to high transition is performed.
+The sections are semi-normalled in order to achieve 1/2 and 1/4 outputs from a single input.
 Output range switches are useful to obtain unipolar (0V/+10V) or bipolar signals (-5V/+5V).

 When an audio signal is used it works as a sub-octave generator (square/pulse preferred).
 When a clock is used it works as a clock divider.
 Random clocks from SAPÈL create interesting variable-length sequences of gates.

 Four Quadrant Multiplier